February 2026 - Journey to $1 Billion

 Why?

-Because I wanted the people doing the work, the agents and the staff to own the thing they’re building.
+Because I wanted the people doing the work, the agents and the staff, to own part of the thing they are building.

 Not rent it.